-- 1. The licensed audiologist or speech-language pathologist shall provide periodic direct observation for each aide at least once per month during the initial year of the aide's employment.
+1. The licensed audiologist or speech-language pathologist shall provide periodic direct observation for each aide at least once per month during the initial year of the aide's employment.
 Speech-language pathology aides are required to undergo direct supervision by a licensed speech-language pathologist, licensed in the area in accordance with R.S.
 37:2659(B).
 Audiology aides are required to undergo direct supervision by a licensed audiologist, licensed in the area in accordance with R.S.
+37:2659(B).
+Audiology aides are required to undergo direct supervision by a licensed audiologist, licensed in the area in accordance with R.S.
 37:2659(A).
-Audiology aides and speech-language pathology aides may not be supervised by a provisional licensee, restricted licensee, or assistant licensee. - 2.
-The direct observation in subsequent years shall be established by the supervising audiologist or speech-language pathologist on an individual basis but shall be no less than once every three months. - 3.
-The supervising audiologist or speech-language pathologist shall be readily available for consultation with the aide at all times. - 4.
-Documentation of direct supervision shall be maintained by the supervising audiologist or speech-language pathologist and shall be submitted to the board upon request. - 5.
-The supervising audiologist or speech-language pathologist shall report to the board at the time of licensure renewal, the names and employment locations of aides. - D. The speech-language pathology aide may engage in activities limited to those that are planned and directed by the supervising speech-language pathologist.
+Audiology aides and Speech-language pathology aides may not be supervised by a provisional licensee, restricted licensee, assistant licensee, an individual on inactive status, a telehealth registrant, or an immediate family member.

+2. The direct observation in subsequent years shall be established by the supervising audiologist or speechlanguage pathologist on an individual basis but shall be no less than once every three months.

+3. The supervising audiologist or speech-language pathologist shall be readily available for consultation with the aide at all times.

+4. Documentation of direct supervision shall be maintained by the supervising audiologist or speechlanguage pathologist and shall be submitted to the board upon request.
+5. The supervising audiologist or speech-language pathologist shall report to the board at the time of licensure renewal, the names and employment locations of aides.

+D. The speech-language pathology aide may engage in activities limited to those that are planned and directed by the supervising speech-language pathologist.
 Providing that the preparation, training, and supervision are appropriate, the following tasks may be assigned to speech-language pathology aides:

-- 1. setting up room and equipment; - 2. clearing room and storing equipment; - 3. preparing materials (such as making copies, typing forms) for use by the speech-language pathologist; - 4. checking equipment to determine if the equipment is performing adequately; - 5. transporting patients/clients to and from sessions; - 6. assisting with field trips; - 7. performing hearing screenings limited to pure-tone air conduction screening and screening tympanometry; - 8. recording, charting, graphing, or otherwise displaying objective data relative to the patient's/client's performance. - E. The audiology aide may engage in activities limited to those that are planned and directed by the supervising audiologist.
-Providing that the preparation, training, and supervision are appropriate, the following tasks may be assigned to audiology aides: - 1. setting up room and equipment; - 2. clearing room and storing equipment; - 3. preparing materials (such as making copies, typing forms) for use by the audiologist; - 4. checking equipment to determine if the equipment is performing adequately; - 5. transporting patients/clients to and from sessions; - 6. assisting with field trips; - 7. performing hearing screening tests and pure-tone air conduction threshold tests without interpretation; - 8. recording, charting, graphing, or otherwise displaying objective data relative to the patient's/client's performance. - F. Only the audiologist or speech-language pathologist shall exercise independent judgment in the provision of professional services.
-Specifically, the audiologist or speech-language pathologist may not delegate any of the following to the aide: - 1. speech-language screening; - 2. evaluation, diagnosis, or therapy with individuals with speech, language or hearing disorders; - 3. interpretation of test and assessment results or discussion of confidential information despite the fact that this information may have been requested by the patient/client, parent or referring agency;
+1. setting up room and equipment;

+2. clearing room and storing equipment;

+3. preparing materials (such as making copies, typing forms) for use by the speech-language pathologist;

+checking equipment to determine if the equipment is performing adequately;

+5. transporting patients/clients to and from sessions;

+6. assisting with field trips;

+7. performing hearing screenings limited to pure-tone air conduction screening and screening tympanometry;

+8. recording, charting, graphing, or otherwise displaying objective data relative to the patient's/client's performance.

+E. The audiology aide may engage in activities limited to those that are planned and directed by the supervising audiologist.
+Providing that the preparation, training, and supervision are appropriate, the following tasks may be assigned to audiology aides:

+1. setting up room and equipment;

+2. clearing room and storing equipment;

+3. preparing materials (such as making copies, typing forms) for use by the audiologist;

+4. checking equipment to determine if the equipment is performing adequately;

+5. transporting patients/clients to and from sessions;

+6. assisting with field trips;

+7. performing hearing screening tests and pure-tone air conduction threshold tests without interpretation;

+8. recording, charting, graphing, or otherwise displaying objective data relative to the patient/client's performance.

+F. Only the audiologist or speech-language pathologist shall exercise independent judgment in the provision of professional services.
+Specifically, the audiologist or speechlanguage pathologist may not delegate any of the following to the aide:

+1. speech-language screening;

+2. evaluation, diagnosis, or therapy with individuals with speech, language or hearing disorders;

+3. interpretation of test and assessment results or discussion of confidential information despite the fact that this information may have been requested by the patient/client, parent or referring agency;